What is an emissions scenario?

 Why did we use the SRES A2 emissions scenario for NARCliM?

-The NSW and ACT Regional Climate Modelling project (NARCliM) uses a single emissions scenario, SRES A2 scenario.
-At the time that NARCLIM started, in 2010, the SRES emission scenarios underpinning the IPCC’s Third Assessment Report (2001) and Fourth Assessment Report (2007) were the only set of emission scenarios available at the time.
+The NSW and ACT Regional Climate Modelling (NARCliM) data released in 2014 uses a single emissions scenario, SRES A2 scenario.
+At the time that NARCliM started, in 2010, the SRES emission scenarios underpinning the IPCC’s Third Assessment Report (2001) and Fourth Assessment Report (2007) were the only set of emission scenarios available.

 The SRES A2 emission scenario was selected for the NARCliM climate projections because the global emissions trajectory suggested that it was the most likely scenario.
-Recent publications have confirmed that we are tracking at the higher end of the A2 scenario3.
+Recent publications have confirmed that without global efforts to reduce emissions further, the Earth is on a trajectory towards warming estimates for high emissions scenarios.3

 How does SRES A2 compare with the RCP future projections?